Starbucks Workers Build Steam

 Increasingly, baristas are seeing a glimpse of what it looks like to win.
 The strikes, which were in the works for about six weeks, appear to have been more effective than past strikes by SBWU.
 Six of seven stores striking in Illinois were shut down, according to Peoria-based barista Jen Lenz, who was supporting regional activities in the Chicagoland area.

-“A lot of these stores have built up a credible threat so much that…those store managers just don’t want to deal with it,” she says.
+“A lot of these stores have built up a credible threat so much that…those store managers just don’t want to deal with it,” she says, noting that the stores closed down partly because management wouldn't have been able to operate them without relying on these workers.
 Similarly, Lydia Fernandez, a barista based in Philadelphia, notes that four of six striking stores in that city were successfully shut down.

 At only about a year-and-a-half old—and even with support from its established union parent Workers United—Starbucks Workers United appeared to face a steep uphill battle as recently as six months ago.
 The company had managed to staunch an exponentially increasing rate of union filings, and embarked on an “egregious and widespread” series of labor law violations.